davidxmoody/davidxmoody.com/src/posts/2016-06-08-blinkist-book-review-influence.md

 To protect against this, you should ask yourself if you really want the thing for what it is or if you suddenly have an irrational desire to possess it.
 The latter case is often triggered by artificial scarcity.

-As a general strategy for buying things and protecting myself against this, I keep a list of things I need/want.
-When I notice something has been hanging around on that list for 30+ days then it is probably something I actually need rather than a fake need created by marketing.

 I recently visited booking.com to book a hotel and I noticed that they are playing this strategy to a *ridiculous degree*.
 Everywhere on their site they are trying to suggest that the hotel your are looking at is about to get booked up.

-They tell you how many times other people have booked with that hotel today and how many rooms are left.
+They tell you how many times other people have booked that hotel today and how many rooms are left.
 They aren't even remotely subtle about it either.
 They show search results saying things like: "You missed it!
 We have reserved our last available room at this property."
 The most annoying part is that even though I knew exactly what they were doing, I still felt like I was getting strongly influenced by it.

 ## Banned things are more desirable